 "Your woes and ills I understand.

-Your homes will stay upon my land.
+Your homes will stay upon

 And till the future harvest's sure,